 Solution 3.
 Sync files from Dropbox to another cloud

 What if files or shared folders in Dropbox are too important to delete?
 You can transfer Dropbox files to other clouds.
 Generally, people transfer data between clouds by downloading items from the source cloud and upload them manually to the destination cloud.

 Fortunately, with the help of CBackup, a professional cloud backup service, it could be done with only simple clicks.
 You can choose to create a synchronization job from Dropbox to other clouds, including Google Drive, OneDrive, and so on.
 Take syncing files from Dropbox to Google Drive as an example:

 1. Create a CBackup account and log in.

-2. Click My Storage on the left side, hit the + icon on the top and click Add Cloud to choose Dropbox, and hit the Add button.
+2. Click My Storage on the left side, hit Add Cloud to choose Dropbox, and click the Add button.
 Then, you should authorize CBackup to access your cloud drive accounts.
 And you could add another cloud.

 3. Go to the Sync Tasks tab to click the New Task button.

 4. Customize the Task Name, and click Add Source to select Dropbox.
 And hit Add Destination to click Single Cloud to choose Google Drive.

 5. Press Start Sync to sync Dropbox files to Google Drive.